diegomendezp/Ironhack-lectures-v3/content/module1/Week 2/Day 1/03 - JS  Async & Callbacks.md

 **JavaScript, at its core, is a single-threaded and synchronous language**, and this means next:

 - [**single-threaded**](https://en.wikipedia.org/wiki/Thread_(computing)#Single_threading) - **only one block of code is executed at the time**

-- **synchronous** - **the code gets executed line by line, from top to bottom, in the order in which they are put in** - line 2 can’t get executed before line 1, line 3 can’t get executed before line 2, and so on
+- **synchronous** - **the code gets executed line by line, from top to bottom, in the order in which they are put in** - line 2 can’t get executed before line 1, line 3 can’t get executed before line 2, and so on.
+- **asynchronous** behavior is provided through the browser's APIs (such as setTimeout, setInterval, fetch API, Promise API).